prenda-school/prenda-school.github.io/docs/Practices/hub.md

 - All data should only have a single source of truth. *It is ok for data to be stored in multiple places as long as the source of truth is always one location.
 For concepts that exist within multiple domains (students), it is perfectly acceptable for that concept to have it's source of truth spread across data stores as long as no part (field) of any individual meaning is has it's source of truth in more than one location.*

-- The known errors of a command/query within a Vertical Slice should be included in it's type signature. *It is recommended to coerce exceptions to values for known errors whenever possible, but at minimum no known errors should be exposed from a command/query function by way of thrown exception.*
+- The known errors of a command/query within a Vertical Slice should be included in its type signature. *It is recommended to coerce exceptions to values for known errors whenever possible, but at minimum no known errors should be exposed from a command/query function by way of thrown exception.*

 - If an error represents a possible bad data state there should be documentation regarding this bad data state and how to remediate it. *At minimum there should be a comment attached to the type definition for a given error that provides appropriate context.*